Rim032/chem_scripts/README.md

 ## ChemScripts
 ### Description

-A small collection of light-weight and versatile python scripts useful in the application of general chemistry.
+A small collection of light-weight and versatile Python scripts useful in the application of general chemistry.
 They can automatically balance a given chemical equation, and calculate the molecular weight of any given compound.

 ### Reason